os-autoinst/salt-states-openqa/README.md

 systemctl enable --now openqa-metrics.timer
 ```

-Alternatively, for CRON, the job can be configured as such:
+Alternatively, for CRON, the job can be configured by adding the following line to the crontab of a user with enough permissions:

 ```
 */5 * * * * /home/acarvajal/get-metrics fqdn-or-ip-to-graphite-server